Rohannorden2121/FungiMap/ZENODO_METADATA_DRAFT.md

 **Title**: FungiMap: Comprehensive Fungal Metagenomics Analysis Pipeline - Demo Release v0.1

 **Authors**:
-- FungiMap Development Team
+- Rohan Norden

 **Abstract**:
-FungiMap is an open-source, scalable pipeline for analyzing fungal communities in metagenomic and metatranscriptomic datasets.
-This demo release (v0.1) provides a fully functional quality control and taxonomic profiling workflow optimized for both desktop demonstration (M1 Mac compatible) and production deployment on HPC/cloud infrastructure.
-The pipeline integrates FastQC quality assessment, Kraken2 taxonomic classification, and MultiQC reporting with automated resource monitoring and validation.
-Demo mode enables immediate testing with mock data (5-minute runtime, <5GB RAM), while production mode supports large-scale analysis with cost estimates of $200-350 per complete run.
-The release includes comprehensive documentation, deployment guides for cloud and HPC environments, CI/CD workflows, and a complete archival strategy for long-term data preservation.
-All source code, configuration files, and documentation are included; large datasets and computational outputs are referenced via stable URLs to ENA, cloud storage, and institutional repositories following FAIR data principles.
+FungiMap is an scalable pipeline (open source) for analyzing fungal communities in metagenomic and metatranscriptomic datasets.
+This demo release (v0.1) has a fully functional QC and production workflow for both low/mid computers (M1 Mac/similar computing power computers) and production deployment on HPC/cloud infrastructure.
+The pipeline uses FastQC, Kraken2, and MultiQC reporting with automated resource monitoring/validation.
+Demo mode allows immediate testing with test data (5-min runtime with <5GB RAM), and production mode has large-scale analysis around $200-350 per run.
+The release includes documentation, deployment for cloud and HPC environments, and CI/CD workflows.
+All source code, config files, and documentation are included.

-**Keywords**:
-- Metagenomics
-- Mycology
-- Bioinformatics
-- Pipeline
-- Quality Control
-- Taxonomic Classification
-- Reproducible Research
-- Open Source

 **Publication Type**: Software